caprazzo/fortytwo/README.txt

 		- order answers by most-recent
 		- count answers

-Ask question:
-	_show/ask/

 Search results:
 	_show/search/foo?q=ahaah

+	results are fetched from _fti using ajax and rendered with string concatenation, hardly a good thing.

 	todo:
-		- same layout as questions list
+		- display 'no results' when query returns empty
+		- use templates for rendering
+		- display answer count
-		- order by relevance
+		- order by relevance and answer count
-		- consider number of answers in relevance count
 		- include summary of question